 The test simulates a walk through the neighborhood where the dog encounters neutral, friendly, and threatening situations.
-This is conducted with a series of different strangers approaching the handler, as well as a number of hidden noises.
-The goal of the test is to examine how the dog reacts to people, noises, and its surrounding environment.
+A series of strangers approach the handler, and surprising noises are emitted from secret locations.
+The test's goal is to examine how the dog reacts to people, noises, and its surrounding environment.

 How the Passing Rate Is Determined

-The percentage listed under each breed indicates the number of dogs that have passed the temperament test based on the total number of dogs tested for that breed.
-If there were 46 dogs tested for the Chihuahua breed and 14 of those dogs failed, the percentage would be the number of dogs that passed (32) divided by the total (46), which yields a 69.9% passing rate.
+The percentage listed under each breed indicates the number of dogs that passed the temperament test divided by the total number of dogs tested for that breed.
+46 Chihuahuas were tested and 14 failed, so the passing percentage for Chihuahuas is the number of dogs that passed (32) divided by the total number tested (46), or 69.9 percent.

 Failure is determined when a dog shows any signs of the following: